conduktor/conduktor-docs/docs/platform/guides/configure-audit-log-topic.md

 Once you've added these properties in your Console deployment configuration, simply restart it.

 This will create a new topic (if it doesn't exist) in the cluster named `my-kafka-cluster`.
-This new topic will be named `_conduktor_console_audit_log`, and will have 1 partition and 1 replication factor.
+This new topic will be named `_conduktor_console_audit_log`, and will have 1 partition and a replication factor of 1.

 ## Troubleshooting